-Martin has received a master’s degree in diplomacy and foreign relations from Camilo José Cela University in Madrid and has studied English Philology, Iberian Culture and Management at Warsaw University.
-Following a short-lived political career in the early 2000s he moved to Brussels, where he worked in the European Parliament, the Polish Permanent Representation organising Poland’s first EU Council presidency, as well as an American law firm and pro-European NGOs.
-He also founded the international Committee for the Defence of Democracy (KOD International) and launched the EU DisinfoLab, the first European NGO committed strictly to countering disinformation.
-He then served for 2 years as the Brussels correspondent for the leading Polish daily newspaper, Gazeta Wyborcza.
+Martin has received a master’s degree in diplomacy and foreign relations from Camilo José Cela University in Madrid and has studied English philology, Iberian culture and management at Warsaw University.
+Following a short-lived political career in the early 2000s he moved to Brussels, where he worked in the European Parliament, the Polish Permanent Representation organising Poland’s first EU Council presidency, as well as in an American law firm and the World Federation of Advertisers.
+He founded the international Committee for the Defence of Democracy (KOD International) and co-launched the EU DisinfoLab, the first European NGO committed strictly to countering disinformation.
+He then served for 2 years as the Brussels correspondent for the leading Polish daily, Gazeta Wyborcza.
 Within the Foundation, Martin manages public affairs and communications as well as oversees our Brussels office.
 Since Russia’s invasion he also heads our campaign to deliver humanitarian aid to Ukraine.

-Privately, Martin is an avid political commentator, writing for publications such as EU Observer, Politico Europe, EurActiv, Onet.pl and The Next Web, commenting occasionally on current events on TV stations such as Al Jazeera and TVN.
+Privately, Martin is an avid political commentator, writing for publications such as EU Observer, Politico Europe, EurActiv and The Next Web, or commenting on current events for stations like BBC World News, Euronews or Al Jazeera.
 He is the author of the “Survival Guide to Authoritarianism”, a pamphlet based on the Polish experience which reached 3 million people around the world within a month and served as the basis for a 15-part web series.
 Last but not least, he is a member of the Advisory Council of the Polish Women’s Strike.
 He is also a rock climber, skier and classic sci-fi fan.

 W drodze do Lwowa z Piotr Borys , z bardzo specjalnym ładunkiem, posłuchajcie 🙂 Wspierajcie zrzutkę zrzutka.pl/PtakiMadiara